Defining Go Modules

 with semantic import versioning in mind,

-so the imports in foo
+so the imports in foo say my/thing/v2/foo/quux,

-not my/thing/foo/quux
+not my/thing/foo/quux.

-As an alternative, vgo
+As an alternative, vgo also supports a

 “major subdirectory” convention,